Gryllus: Description

-Species in this genus often look extremally similar to species from other genera.
+Species in this genus often look similar to species from other genera.
 They can often only be distinguished by the male genitalia.
 The epithallus typically consists of three lobes, the middle one being longer and more slender than the rest, in American and European species.
 African species, however, show more variability, making it more difficult to assign species to a genus with the same degree of certainty as there is more overlap with closely related genera.

 Distribution

 Gryllus is one of the most widespread cricket genera.
 It is found in Africa, North and South America, Europe and Asia.

 Species

-The genus contains the following species as of March 2023:
+The genus contains the following species: